Pavement Licences

 The application process

-Following the last day of the consultation period, there is also a further 14-day period for determination of the application, any representations, recommendations or adjustments.
+Following the last day of the public consultation period, there is also a further 14-day period for determination of the application, any representations, recommendations or adjustments, so in total a consultation period of 28 days.
 A site meeting may be requested.

 By the end of the determination, the applicant will be informed of the Council’s decision.